saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 *   **Loading Indicators:** Provides clear visual feedback during the analysis process, including fetching external context and generating custom answers, with skeleton loaders and spinning icons in **Accent Blue**.
 *   **Error Handling:** Displays user-friendly alerts for any issues encountered during analysis (e.g., invalid link, insufficient comments, API errors).
 *   **Formatted Chat Responses:** AI responses in *all* chat interfaces (including the main video analysis chat and the Library Copilot) are now rendered with proper Markdown formatting, including **underlined hyperlinks**, improving readability and presentation.
-*   **Enhanced Navigation:** Each analysis report includes a direct link to its corresponding SEO-optimized blog post in the library, and a link to the original YouTube video.
+*   **Enhanced Navigation:** Each analysis report includes a direct link to its corresponding SEO-optimized blog post in the library, a link to the original YouTube video, and a **"Go to Video Analysis" button** on the blog post page to view the full report.
+*   **Refresh Analysis:** A **"Refresh Analysis" button** is available on both the analysis report page and the blog post detail page, allowing users to manually trigger a full re-analysis to get the latest sentiment and comments.
+The `Last Full Analysis` timestamp is displayed for transparency.

 ### 2.6.
 Professional PDF Report Export
 *   **One-Click Download:** Users can easily download the complete analysis report as a beautifully formatted PDF document.
 This now includes the community questions and their AI-generated answers.